theemadnes/api_gateway_input_ping/README.md

 Note that the API must be deployed before it functions.

 Test your API using the following:

-'curl -H "Content-Type: application/json" -X POST -d '{"foo":"test_string","bar":12345}' https://your.api.gateway.endpoint/API_STAGE_NAME/HELLO_WORLD'
+  curl -H "Content-Type: application/json" -X POST -d '{"foo":"test_string","bar":12345}' https://your.api.gateway.endpoint/API_STAGE_NAME/HELLO_WORLD